joakimk/algotrader/README.md

   - [ ] Maximum drawdown
   - [ ] Exposure time by strategy
     - [ ] Adjusted result given it would be exposed 100% of the time.

-# Goal 1: Proof of concept (backtest, two strategies, hardcoded config)

-Step 1

-- [x] TradingView import for stock data.
-- [ ] Be able to run on 1 stock
-  - [x] Be able to run one stock without considering days.
-  - [x] Separating into days and running days in parallel.
-  - [ ] One simple strategy
-  - [ ] Apply strategies and print where it would buy.
-  - [ ] Save active position in memory, sell it at end of day if needed.
-  - [ ] Collect results and display them.
-  - [ ] Manually verify that the trades it took makes sense in reality.
-  - [ ] Implement buy and sell APIs to let it run for real (with tiny sums of money).
-    - The idea here is to fix the most common error states as they occur over time.

-Step 2

-- [ ] Two different stategies (probably one for ranging and one for trending markets).
-- [ ] Be able to run on 5 stocks that are as unrelated as possible.
-  - [ ] Run more than one stock at the same time.

-Bonus

-- Full system testing setup (once I have explored what data the system will return, etc.)

-# Goal 2: Use the data to implement proper backtesting tools and initial strategies

-- [ ] More backtesting tools, fuzzing, optimization, etc.
-- [ ] Implement and verify different strategies.

 ## Development